-A recommendation or a statement of opinion, or a report of either of those things, constitutes 'financial product advice' if it is provided with the intention of influencing a person's decision in relation to a financial product (and is not exempted from the definition of 'financial product advice').
+RG 121.25 A recommendation or a statement of opinion, or a report of either of those things, constitutes 'financial product advice' if it is provided with the intention of influencing a person's decision in relation to a financial product or could reasonably be regarded as being intended to have such an influence (and is not exempted from the definition of 'financial product advice').

 Note: There are two types of financial product advice under the Corporations Act: personal and general advice.
-For more information about these two types of advice and your obligations, see RG 121.75-RG 121.78, Regulatory Guide 36 Licensing: Financial product advice and dealing (RG 36) and Regulatory Guide 175 Licensing: Financial product advisers-Conduct and disclosure (RG 175).
+For more information about these two types of advice and your obligations, see RG 121.73-RG 121.76, Regulatory Guide 36 Licensing: Financial product advice and dealing (RG 36) and Regulatory Guide 175 Licensing: Financial product advisers-Conduct and disclosure (RG 175).

-- RG 121.26 The following considerations will help you determine whether a communication constitutes financial product advice: - (a) the overall impression and circumstances of a communication; - (b) whether the communication is merely factual information; and - (c) whether a decision on a particular financial product or class of financial product is made.
+- RG 121.26 The following considerations will help you determine whether a communication constitutes financial product advice: - (a) the overall impression and circumstances of a communication; - (b) whether the communication is merely factual information; and

+(c) whether a decision on a particular financial product or class of financial product is made.